-As a little kid, art class was always my favourite time at school.
-When I started high school and told Mom that I wanted to go into an art program, she informed me that I’d be taking business classes, so that I’d always have a job.
+As a little kid, art class was always my favourite time in school.
+When I started high school and told Mom I wanted to go into an art program, she informed me that I’d be taking business classes, so that I’d always have a job.
 Mom was very practical.

 In my early twenties, I went to community college and finished a three-year fine art program.
 Most of the curriculum was studio time, where I majored in painting and learned a lot about abstract expressionism.
-After that, I managed to squeeze in a few university art courses here and there and continued to dabble in painting and print-making, always maintaining a big interest in fine art.
+After that, I managed to squeeze in a few university art courses here and there, and continued to dabble in painting and print-making.
+I’ve always maintained a big interest in fine art.

-Over the years, I’ve held contract positions as a hospital art instructor and a production pottery technician, as well as time spent doing office work that helped to pay the mortgage (thanks Mom).
+Over the years, I’ve held contract positions as a hospital art instructor and a production pottery technician, and some time was spent doing office work that helped to pay the mortgage (thanks Mom).
 When I retired I packed up my life in Toronto, where I’d been living for the previous ten years, and moved into a little house that is two miles north of Lake Erie.
 I like it here and I’m thrilled to be doing my own thing – making pottery, painting, gardening and going to the beach now and then.

 A couple of years ago, I finished a painting that I titled ‘Life-Cycle’ and showed it to a friend of mine.
 He thought it would look good on a t-shirt, which really resonated with me because it combined my artwork with the practical and affordable t-shirt.
 Also, this was a perfect way to display my paintings, as I tend to keep them – they’re like my children!
 I’ve had a few of my paintings printed on t-shirts and I’ll continue adding to the collection over time.

 I’m a member of FUSION: The Ontario Clay and Glass Association and the Tillsonburg Station Arts Pottery Guild.